neillarkin/discogs-app/README.md

 3) The social media links are not 100% accurate; simple concatenating the artist name to both the Facebook and Twitter URLs.
 It works more popular artists.
 4) Hitting enter on the searchbox does not not perform a search.
 This could be implemented in a future update.
 5) The 'Next' button often becomes misaligned with large pages.
-6) The table is slighly too large on smart phones.
+6) The table is slightly too large on smart phones.

 #### Deployment
 The sites was built on the Cloud9 IDE with GitHub used to backup milestones in development.
 The latest version is hosted on GitHub Pages ans is available here: